Harin-Udu/My-Project-1/Readme.md

 2.2.5.
 Booking page

 This page has all the details related to booking an appointment

+IMPORTANT
+   - Users can't book on already passed dates and only on future dates
+   - For each timeslot you can only book 4 appointments